Anonymization of personal data: a practical guide

-The processing of personal data is caught between technological progress and strict data protection requirements.
-The General Data Protection Regulation (GDPR) requires the protection of individual rights, but also allows innovative approaches through anonymization.
-The Stiftung Datenschutz has published a practical guide to anonymization that provides a sound basis for anonymizing personal data securely and in compliance with the law.
+The Processing of personal data is caught between technological progress and strict data protection requirements.
+The General Data Protection Regulation (GDPR) requires the protection of individual rights, but also allows innovative approaches through Anonymization.
+The foundation Data protection has published a practical guide to Anonymization published, which provides a sound basis to personal data securely and legally compliant.

 Definition and meaning of anonymization

 Anonymization refers to the conversion of personal data into a form that no longer allows conclusions to be drawn about an identifiable person.
-The decisive factor is that the data is no longer subject to the scope of the GDPR after anonymization.
+The decisive factor is that the data after Anonymization no longer fall within the scope of the GDPR are subject to.

-Anonymization is often used in order to be able to use data for research purposes, market analyses or software tests without violating data protection rights.
+The Anonymization is often used to be able to use data for research purposes, market analyses or software tests without violating data protection rights.

-The distinction from pseudonymization is essential, as pseudonymized data is still considered personal data and falls under the GDPR.
+The demarcation to the Pseudonymization is essential, as pseudonymized data is still considered personal data and is subject to the GDPR fall.

 Requirements for effective anonymization

-The GDPR does not require a specific method of anonymization, but defines requirements indirectly.
-It is essential that the data cannot be assigned to a person by the controller or third parties with reasonable effort.
+The GDPR does not require a specific method for Anonymizationbut defines requirements indirectly.
+It is essential that the data is not collected by the controller or by Third can be assigned to a person with reasonable effort.
 Factors such as costs, technological possibilities and the probability of re-identification play a central role here.

 Inspection obligations:

-- A controller must be able to prove that the anonymization is practically irreversible.
+• A responsible party must be able to prove that the Anonymization is practically irreversible.

 Anonymization methods